mthorrell/gbnet/README.md

 There are two main components of `gbnet`:

-- (1) `gbnet` provides the Pytorch Modules that allow fitting of XGBoost and/or LightGBM models using Pytorch's computational network and differentiation capabilities.
+- (1) `gbnet.xgbmodule`, `gbnet.lgbmodule` and `gbnet.gblinear` provide the Pytorch Modules that allow fitting of XGBoost, LightGBM and Boosted Linear models using Pytorch's computational network and differentiation capabilities.

   - For example, if $`F(X)`$ is the output of an XGBoost model, you can use Pytorch to define the loss function, $`L(y, F(X))`$.
 Pytorch handles the gradients of $`L`$ so, as a user, you only specify the loss function.
   - You can also fit two (or more) boosted models together with Pytorch-supported parametric components.
 For instance, a recommendation prediction might look like this: $`\sigma(F(user) \times G(item))`$ where both $`F`$ and $`G`$ are separate boosting models producing embeddings of users and items respectively. `gbnet` makes defining and fitting such a model almost as easy as using Pytorch itself.

-- (2) `gbnet` provides specific example estimators that accomplish things that were not previously possible using only XGBoost or LightGBM.
+- (2) `gbnet.models` provides specific example estimators that accomplish things that were not previously possible using only XGBoost or LightGBM.
+Current models:
-  - You can find these estimators in `gbnet/models/`.
-Right now there is a forecasting model that in the settings we tested, beats the performance of Meta's Prophet algorithm (see [the forecasting PR](https://github.com/mthorrell/gbnet/pull/20) for a comparison).
+  - `Forecast` is a forecasting model similar in execution to Metas' Prophet algorithm.
+In the settings we tested, `gbnet.models.forecasting.Forecast` beats the performance of Meta's Prophet algorithm (see [the forecasting PR](https://github.com/mthorrell/gbnet/pull/20) for a comparison).
+  - `GBOrd` is Ordinal Regression using GBMs (both XGBoost and LightGBM supported).
+The complex loss function (with fitable parameters) is specified in PyTorch and put on top of either `XGBModule` or `LGBModule`.
-  - Other models with plans to be integrated are Ordinal Regression and Time-varying Survival analysis.
+  - Other models with plans to be integrated are time-varying Survival analysis and more with NLP.

 ## Pytorch Modules

-There are currently just two Pytorch Modules: `lgbmodule.LGBModule` and `xgbmodule.XGBModule`.
-These create the interface between Pytorch and the LightGBM and XGBoost packages respectively.
+There are currently three Pytorch Modules in `gbnet`: `lgbmodule.LGBModule`, `xgbmodule.XGBModule` and `gblinear.GBLinear`.
+These create the interface between PyTorch and the boosting algorithms.
+LightGBM and XGBoost are wrapped in `LGBModule` and `XGBModule` respectively. `GBLinear` is a linear layer that is trained with boosting (rather than gradient descent) -- for some applications it trains much faster than gradient descent (see this [PR](https://github.com/mthorrell/gbnet/pull/60) for details).

 ### Conceptually, how can Pytorch be used to fit XGBoost or LightGBM models?